-Arsenal Women are extremely proud to be the only London club to achieve Tier 1 status demonstrating the continued high level of provision in developing female elite youth players.
+Arsenal Women are extremely proud to hold Tier 1 status demonstrating the continued high level of provision in developing female elite youth players.

 Over the years, Arsenal have seen many young female players come through the ranks and with an increased commitment to support this development, we hope that many more players will progress through the talent pathway to play for both Arsenal Women First team as well as gain International honours.

-Current first-team players such as Alex Scott, Leah Williamson, Lauren James, Anna Filbey and Ava Kuyken have all come through our youth development pathway.
+Current and previous first-team players such as Leah Williamson, Alex Scott and Ava Kuyken have all come through our youth development pathway.

 Our under-16s lift the FA Youth Cup in April 2017

 Age Group Eligibility for Trials